AJ-Gonzalez/black-orchid/README.md

  (                                                         _/

 ```
-# Black Orchid: Hackable scripting engine through an MCP server
+# Black Orchid: An Extendable Collaborative Environment Framework

+Delivered as an MCP server, it allows dynamic creation of tools and skills for working with AI through Claude Code or any system that accepts MCP
-Hot-reloadable MCP proxy server for custom Python tools.
-Safe module loading using `importlib` (not `exec`).
-Auto-discovers tools from Python modules with collision detection.
+It's a hot-reloadable MCP proxy server for custom Python tools, a hub for global (not project bound) skills.
+Uses safe module loading using`importlib` (not `exec`).
+And auto-discovers tools from Python modules with collision detection.

-Built for Claude Code primarily but should work with any other setup that accepts MCP.

-**It's basically a hackable scripting engine through an MCP server, you can add tools, scripts, etc.**
+**Dynamic collaboration, hackable scripting, extensions on the fly**

+Add your own skills, and use them with any project, add your own tools.

+This is both a collaborative space and a platform to extend capabilities.

 Still highly experimental.
 Feedback and contributions are welcome!